htdebeer/svg-cards-to-png/README.md

 not render external SVG elements at all!

-In the end I got the conversion working by using the [PhantomJS](http://phantomjs.org/) headless browser, rendering each SVG card in turn and saving the rendering to a PNG file.
+In the end I got the conversion working by using the [Chromium](https://www.chromium.org/) web browser in headless mode via [puppeteer](https://github.com/GoogleChrome/puppeteer).
+Each SVG card is rendered in turn and saves to a PNG file.
 In this repository I publish the scripts I used in this conversion.

 ## Requirements